nicheinc/actions-go-ci-library/README.md

 ### Private dependencies

-If the library depends on Go modules in private `nicheinc` GitHub repositories, you should invoke the `actions-go-ci-library` action with the `NPM_READ_ACCESS` secret set to a GitHub PAT token with read access to those private repositories.
+If the library depends on Go modules in private `nicheinc` GitHub repositories, you should invoke the `actions-go-ci-library` action with the `READ_ACCESS_TOKEN` secret set to a GitHub PAT token with read access to those private repositories.
 This token allows the action to pull down the private dependencies to build and test the library for repos that depend on private `nicheinc` dependencies but don't have their dependencies vendored and checked into the repo.

-We recommend giving your repository access to a GitHub token as a repository Actions secret or organization Actions secret also named `NPM_READ_ACCESS` for easier management, then passing it to the re-usable action in a job like the
-following:
+The easiest way to set up this token is likely to re-use the existing `NPM_READ_ACCESS` org secret, which is a GitHub token with read access to all `nicheinc` repositories.

 ```yaml
 jobs: